 The upgrading of the control systems of the reciprocating equipment will allow operating data to be exported to a historian, and eventually on-line performance monitoring.
-Mahoenui #1 will be the first machine to have the control system fitted and will be designed to facilitate roll out to the other units in the fleet.
+Mahoenui #1 was the first machine to have the control system fitted in FY14 and FY15 and was designed to facilitate roll out to the other units in the fleet.
 The roll out plan should deliver ongoing unit cost reductions through known expenditure and commitments plus lessons learned and familiarity with the projects.
 The priority listing is at date of report, however the actual roll out plan may change dependent upon asset operating conditions at the start of each planning year.